 Cairns or Port Douglas?
 It’s no simple choice, throw in Palm Cove and Cape Trib, and it gets even harder!
 We have struggled with this question pretty much every time we have visited.
 Especially on our honeymoon, so we have worked up a list of pros and cons for each spot so you can make an informed decision.

-We are partial to Tropical North Queensland; we spent our honeymoon here many years ago, and it’s been a special place for us ever since.
+We have a particular fondness for Tropical North Queensland.
 We struggled with choosing the best area to stay for our Great Barrier Reef holiday, so we know how hard it can be!
 Below is our mini guide to these areas and our tips to help you decide the best choice for your vacation.